MLInsightLab/MLInsightLab/README.md

     Use the provided example `.env` file and adjust the environment variables as needed.

+    *Note that the provided `.env` file is comprehensive and requires no additional setup, but does leave security vulnerabilities due to default passwords and API keys*

     ```bash
     cp .env.example .env
     ```

 3. **Build and start the services**:

+    The following command will both build all required containers and start the service

     ```bash
     docker-compose up -d